- Under current restrictions, workplaces in metropolitan Melbourne are closed unless the workplace is part of a permitted industry.

 Businesses in metropolitan Melbourne that are closed under current restrictions are not currently required to have a COVIDSafe Plan in place, but owners can use the templates to help create a plan to return to work safely when restrictions are changed.

-In order to limit the risk, an employer must not require or permit a worker to perform work at more than one Work Premises of the employer, where practical.
+In order to limit the risk, an employer must not require or permit a worker to perform work at more than one premises of the employer, where practical.
 Where this is not reasonably practical (e.g. social care workers), the employer must be able to demonstrate that they have systems and processes in place to minimise the number of workers working across multiple sites.
 If working for more than one employer, the employee must also provide written details of the other work premises they are attending to their employers to assist with contract tracing.
+In the construction industry, specialist contractors can visit up to five sites per week.

 Can a business that is not listed as a permitted workplace (such as accountancy, legal or insurance services) operate onsite if it is delivering services necessary to the operations of a permitted workplace?